OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

   // Perform operation for shared item.
 } else {
-  // In general, this is not a shared item, so construct the REST URL using info from the Call REST APIs article:
+  // In general, this isn't a shared item, so construct the REST URL using info from the Call REST APIs article:
   // https://learn.microsoft.com/office/dev/add-ins/outlook/use-rest-api

   // Perform operation for non-shared item.